 - Improves muscle coordination

-Bridge lift works the thighs, abs, and hips.
+Bridge lift is a core strengthening exercise that works on the arms, thighs, abs, and hips (10).

 - Place the feet shoulder-width apart.